Several file types are typically used in the graphics industry. They can be divided into two general categories; raster and vector.

-JPG (or JPEG) is most often used for photographs and images on the web.
+JPG is most often used for photographs and images on the web.
 These files are usually optimized to be as small as possible while still looking sharp and non-pixelated.
-JPG's can not have transparent backgrounds, so will always have a square- or rectangle- shaped colored background.
+JPGs can not have transparent backgrounds; they always have a colored background.

-PNG is similar to JPG with two primary differences--a PNG is generally larger in file size and has better image quality; and they can have a transparent background.
+PNG is similar to JPG with two primary differences: it is generally larger in file size and has better image quality than JPG, and they can have a transparent background.
 Therefore a PNG is ideal for saving logo files for websites or irregularly shaped image subjects because they can blend in over colored backgrounds.

-Vector imagery uses mathematical formulas to construct images.
-This allows for more flexibility in scaling since each part of the image is based on a coordinate system.
-Master images should always be created in raster format since they never suffer from resolution pixelization.
+Vector Images use mathematical formulas to construct images.
+This allows for more flexibility in scaling since each part of the image is based on a coordinate system and helps avoid pixelization.
 Adobe products tend to focus on vector images.

 "VectorBitmapExample" by Original uploader was Darth Stabro at en.wikipedia - Transferred from en.wikipedia; transferred to Commons by User:Pbroks13 using CommonsHelper..
 Licensed under CC BY-SA 3.0 via Wikimedia Commons.

 Consider the resources below for raster images.
 Make sure to attribute all images you use.